 Gemma Postill - Medicine & Healthcare, Medicine & Spanish in Argentina

 At the age of sixteen, I was nearing the end of my grade ten year, and that spring, I was also searching the Internet for something fun to do over the summer.
-When I found the Medicine and Spanish Short-term Special in Argentina, I thought it was perfect because my dream is to become a doctor and I was taking Spanish in school.
+When I found the Medicine and Spanish High School Special in Argentina, I thought it was perfect because my dream is to become a doctor and I was taking Spanish in school.
 I signed up and began making the preparations for my trip.

 Projects Abroad matched me with another volunteer as a travel companion, Aleeza, whom I met on my flights and who was staying with the same host family as I was.
 After more than 24 hours of flying and waiting, we finally landed in Argentina.
 I realized then just how rusty my Spanish was and how nervous I was, but that all ended as soon as I cleared customs and met our Projects Abroad coordinator.
 He took us to our new home where we met our host mother, Dora.
 She was extremely welcoming and gave us a four o’clock morning tour of her house before we went to sleep.